-In all likelihood, OG Kush is a genetic cross of Old-World Paki Kush and Chiding.
-It is an indica-dominant (75%) hybrid with a THC content that can potentially hit a whopping 26%.
-As it is primarily an indica, OG Kush provides you with an intensely strong high that hits you very quickly.
+What everyone agrees on is that OG Kush is an indica-dominant hybrid.
+It is an incredibly potent strain with a THC content as high as 27%.
+OG Kush provides you with an intensely strong high that hits you very quickly.
 The cerebral buzz can sedate you after a while, and it can ultimately cause couch-lock.
-The earthy and pungent scent is alluring, and the sparkling resinous crystals are a joy to behold.
+The earthy and pungent scent is alluring, and the sparkling resinous crystals are aesthetically pleasing.

 OG Kush Tip #1 – It Grows Well Inside and Outside

 Certain marijuana strains flourish indoors, while others provide spectacular yields outside.
-With OG Kush, you can expect it to provide more weed when grown outdoors, but it is certainly a great strain to keep in a specialized grow room in your home.
-If you’re concerned about the size of the buds, consider a SOG or SCROG method (or one of the various training techniques) to boost your yield.
-On average, OG Kush provides 17 ounces per square meter planted indoors, and its flowering time is eight weeks.
+With OG Kush, you can expect it to provide a higher yield when grown outdoors.
+Indoor growers should consider utilizing the Sea of Green or Screen of Green method to boost their yield.
+On average, OG Kush provides 17 ounces per square meter planted indoors, and its flowering time is 8-9 weeks.

-If you grow outdoors, you can expect to receive up to 16 ounces per plant, and it will be available for harvest in early October.
-The main issue you will face is attacks of powdery mildew (we cover this more in tip #6), but you can combat this issue by improving airflow.
-This normally requires pruning because OG Kush is indica-dominant, which means it grows short and dense.
+Outdoor growers can expect up to 16 ounces per plant and to harvest in early October.
+The main issue you will face is powdery mildew attacks (we cover this more in tip #6), but you can combat this issue by improving airflow.
+These plants require pruning because OG Kush is indica-dominant, which means it grows short and dense.

 OG Kush Tip #2 – For Indoor Growth, Consider a Hydroponics Setup

 Marijuana has grown unfettered around the world for thousands of years and is renowned for its toughness.
 The plant has even adapted to varied climate conditions by developing different types of weed.
-Sativa cannabis thrives in a warm climate for example, whereas indicas were originally found in the harsh Asian steppes.
+For example, sativas thrive in a warm climate, whereas indicas originate in the harsh environment of the Eurasian Steppe.

-Traditionally, marijuana was grown in soil, but in the modern era, hydroponic systems have become more popular.
+Traditionally, marijuana was grown in soil, but hydroponic systems have become more prevalent in the modern era.
 Quite simply, hydroponics involves using an inert growing medium instead of soil.
-There is a suggestion that ancient civilizations used hydroponics in gardening, so it is far from being a new phenomenon.
+There is a suggestion that ancient civilizations used hydroponics in gardening, so it is far from a new phenomenon.

-OG Kush is a prime candidate for this type of growing, due to its susceptibility to disease when grown in soil.
+OG Kush is a prime candidate for this growing method due to its susceptibility to disease when grown in soil.
 There are three main growing medium options:

 THE BEST GROWING MEDIUMS FOR OG KUSH